micedreams/CV/readme.md

       * Razorpay (to provide loan repayment options).

 1. Rotten grapes (Servayer) (September 2019- May 2020)
-   * Here they built apps according to clients' needs.
+   Here they built apps according to clients' needs.
+   * Designation: Software developer intern.
    * I help build a service system.
    * Technologies used: Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3-person engineering team, Reporting directly to the CTO.
-   * Worked on front-end stories that involved, Rails server and Rails web app.
+   * Worked on front-end stories involving Rails server and web app.
    * Worked on creating a simple survey screen and writing tests.

 ## Personal Projects